An introduction to Galton-Watson trees and their local limits: Bienaym e-Galton-Watson trees and extinction

-Let $\tau$ be a super-critical GW tree with offspring distribution $p$ satisfying \reff{eq:hyp-p}.
-We shall present a decomposition of the super-critical GW tree conditionally on the non-extinction event $\ce^c=\{H(\tau)=+\infty \}$.
+Let $\tau$ be a super-critical BGW tree with offspring distribution $p$.
+We shall present a decomposition of the super-critical BGW tree conditionally on the non-extinction event $\ce^c=\{H(\tau)=+\infty \}$.
 Notice that the event $\ce^c$ has positive probability $1-q$, with $q$ the smallest root of $g(r)=r$ on $[0,1]$.

-We say that $v\in \bt$ is a \textit{survivor} in $\bt\in \T$ if $\Card(\{u\in \bt;\, v\prec u\})=+\infty $ and becomes \textit{extinct} otherwise.
+We say that $v\in \bt$ is a \textit{survivor} in $\bt\in \T$ if $\Card(S_v(\bt))=+\infty $ and becomes \textit{extinct} otherwise.
 We define the survivor process $(z_h^s(\bt), h\in \N)$ by:

-Notice that the root $\emptyset$ of $\tau$ is a survivor with probability $1-q$.
+Notice that the root $\root$ of $\tau$ is a survivor with probability $1-q$.
 Let $S$ and $E$ denote respectively the numbers of children of the root which are survivors and which become extinct.
 We define for $r, \ell\in [0,1]$:

 We have the following lemma.